|

 If you need special accommodations because of a documented

-disability, please bring us the official letter by Feb 8.
+disability, please get the official notification to us by Feb 6.

 An updated version of syllabus is available on the World Wide Web at: